djupudga/crustomize/README.md

 ```

 ## Installation

+Download the latest release or clone the repository.

-You need to install 'bun' to run this project.
+You need to install 'bun' if you build from source.
 https://bun.sh

 To install dependencies: